SAPH1TE/SAPH1TE/README.md

 <div align="center">
 <!-- Lil Thank you note -->
 <p>
-  <i>This is still within heavy development.
+  <i>This is still within heavy development (check the dev branch of this repo!).
 Thanks for visiting!</i>
   <i>For those wondering i stopped starring things back for no reason because it got to an exessive amount</i>
 </p>